What is Disfluency Theory?

 Manually entering data may be Value Add if:

-The amount of time required is minimal.
-One number per day is a good rule of thumb.
+- The amount of time required is minimal.
+One number per person per day is a good rule of thumb.

 Manually entering data may be WASTE if:

 So.
 Much.
 Data!
 You’ve heard the stories about how much data is available online—and how much more is added every day.
 And even though all that information is available to us, humankind hasn’t grown all that much smarter.
-Because we don’t know which data is important and which is trivial, we’ve gone blind to almost all of it.
+This is because we don’t know which data is important and which is trivial, we’ve gone blind to almost all of it.

 It’s an uphill climb from data to information to knowledge to wisdom to action—and that uphill climb is called “disfluency.”